-All of our children bring their own lunches to school.
 For infants, toddlers and two year olds, we ask that you send the following:

-- 1. formula (or milk) must be in permanently labeled bottles with the child's name.
-Each bottle must be capped and non-breakable. - 2. nutritious food for children not yet on table food along with utensils.
+- 1. formula (or milk) must be in permanently labeled bottles with the child's name and date of preparation.
+Each bottle must be capped and non-breakable.
+Formula (or milk) that is unfinished and unrefrigerated after one hour will be discarded. - nutritious food for children not yet on table food along with utensils.
 Baby food in jars must also be labeled with the child's name.
 Food opened and not finished must be taken home.
 No food will be used again once it is opened.
 Infants will not share food. - 3. foods that are cut into $\frac{1}{4}$ " pieces for infants and $\frac{1}{2}$ " pieces for toddlers and two year olds.